Global model structures for $*$-modules: The Transport Theorem

 We have seen in Proposition \ref{mirror_image} that the adjunction on the right hand side is an equivalence of categories.
 The proof of the identification $\LU\left[ \mathbb{F} \right] \cong \Mcostar$ is identical with the proof of \cite[Prop.~II.2.7]{EKMM}, where $\mathbb{F}$ denotes the monad $\mathbb{F} = RF$ associated to the adjunction on the left hand side.

-There are several results which construct model structures on categories of algebras over monads, making the proof of Theorem \ref{thm_A_strict} an almost formal issue.
-The following proposition is a slight variation of \cite[Lemma~2.3]{schwedeshipley:algsmods}.
+The proof of Theorem~\ref{thm_A_strict} is built around a standard result which transports model structures along adjunctions and is sometimes referred to as ``Kan's transfer theorem''.
+The formulation below is a slight variation of \cite[Lemma~2.3]{schwedeshipley:algsmods}.
 Our condition (R3) is more general than that of Schwede-Shipley, but may be harder to verify in general.
 In the case of interest in this paper, it comes for free.

 \begin{thm}[Lifting of model structures] Let $\mathcal{C}$ be a cofibrantly generated model category and $I$ (respectively $J$) a set of generating (acyclic) cofibrations.
 Let $T$ be a monad on $\mathcal{C}$ and denote by $I_T$ and $J_T$ the images of $I$ and $J$, respectively, under the free $T$-algebra functor.
 Assume that \begin{enumerate}[(R1)] \item the domains of $I_T$ and $J_T$ are small relative to $I_T \mbox{-} cell$ and $J_T \mbox{-} cell$, respectively \item every morphism in $J_T \mbox{-} cell$ is sent to a weak equivalence in $\mathcal{C}$ under the forgetful functor \item the category $\mathcal{C}\left[ T \right]$ of $T$-algebras is cocomplete. \end{enumerate} Then $\mathcal{C}\left[ T \right]$ is a cofibrantly generated model category with generating sets of (acyclic) cofibrations $I_T$ (respectively $J_T$), and weak equivalences and fibrations detected by the forgetful functor to $\mathcal{C}$. \end{thm}